 Growing a carrot top is super simple.

-Cut the top inch from a carrot.
-(We saved the top part of ours after cutting carrot sticks for lunch.)
+Start by cutting off the top inch from a carrot.
+We saved the top part of ours after cutting carrot sticks for lunch.

 Stick 3-4 toothpicks around the top of the carrot, just at a slight angle.